jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 I ran multiple grid searchs to test hyperparameters for LogisticRegression(), XGBoost(), and RandomForestClassifier().
 I ran multiple grid searches with both the dataset without additional stop words and with additional stop words to see which dataset produced better results.
 My dataset without additional stop words removed produced better results on all models.

-The best model based on RMSE was an SVD model with the following paramenters specified: (n_factors=2, n_epochs=20, biased=True).
+The best model based on accuracy was a Logistic Regression model with the following paramenters specified: (n_factors=2, n_epochs=20, biased=True).

 ## Final Model/Evaluation